 How do I create a SchoolSpring account?

-To create an account, follow the job posting steps and select the option to post as a new employer when you reach it.
+To create an account, follow the job posting steps and select the option to post as a new employer.
 This will guide you through creating a new account.

 Are there any SchoolSpring alternatives?